mcbride-fiona/energy-based-model-for-structured-prediction/README.md

 # Image-to-Text with Energy-Based Models

 This project implements and trains an **energy-based model (EBM)** for structured sequence decoding tasks using synthetic word images.
 It demonstrates how EBMs can be used to infer discrete structured outputs—like character sequences—from high-dimensional inputs such as images, using differentiable energy functions and dynamic programming.
+Instead of predicting characters with a softmax at each time step, we learn an energy landscape over latent “window × class” decisions, and then use dynamic programming (DP) to find low-energy alignments and to decode full words.

 ---